DavidP101/DavidP101.github.io/README.md

 ![Interaction](/images/interaction.png)

-Inside my project settings I created a custom collision channel in my project settings called 'Interactable'.
-Next inside my player character I made a sphere collision volume that only does checks for the above channel.
+Inside my project settings I created a custom collision channel called 'Interactable'.
+Next, inside my player character I made a sphere collision volume that only does checks for the above channel.
 An interface also called 'Interactable' was built with two methods: 'Interact' and 'Exit Interact'.

 To create an actor that's capable of interaction I first changed the collision type on one of the actor's static mesh components (if the actor did not have a static mesh component I created a volume instead and applied it to that).
 Following this, I then implemented the Interactable interface and provided my definitions for Interact and Exit Interact.

-Whenever the volume around the player comes into contact with an interactable it then adds it to a potential interactables array and the best one is chosen by means of a dot product with the player's camera.
+Whenever the volume around the player comes into contact with an interactable, it then adds it to a potential interactables array and the best one is chosen by means of a dot product with the player's camera.
 I used [this](https://www.youtube.com/watch?v=JDrdfCyujJE&index=1&list=PL5ADyRqL3M8HZru3SHTWF_iL28V25WaIp) tutorial for reference while making this sytem.

 ### Day-Night Cycle